 IMPACT: Domestic partners and their families benefit from the subtraction.
 During tax year 2009 (the last year for which data were collected), 267 tax filers claimed the subtraction.
-Tax filers with incomes over \$75,000 accounted for 50 percent of the total amount deducted, as shown in the table on the next page.
-It is estimated that the number of claimants has dropped since 2009 because same-sex marriage is now legal in the District of Columbia, reducing the appeal of domestic partner benefits for same-sex couples.
+Tax filers with incomes over \$75,000 accounted for 50 percent of the total amount deducted, as shown in the table below.
+It is estimated that the number of claimants has dropped since 2009 because same-sex marriage is now legal in the District of Columbia, reducing the appeal of domestic partner benefits for same-sex couples, and the federal government recognize domestic partners for tax purposes.